LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for.md

 ## What this means

+There does not seem to be any rocket science involved in this.

-As you can see from these three examples, it does not quite matter if the test are integration tests (testing for a link in our component or one included through `<LinksToRelatedCompanies />`) or they test code from the component at hand, the point is to test things that we are critical for our business.
-Code coverage is also not important here.
+As you can see from these three examples, it does not quite matter if the test are considered unit tests, or integration tests.
+You could extrapolate that to E2E tests or any other test as well.
+You would write the test that is needed to ensure a business requirement works and keeps working in the future.
+Code coverage is no metric here at all.
+You do not gain confidence because of a number of coverage, but because you ensured your product is not at risk, because your business is not at risk.

+Also notice the things you did not test, in this case the social media links.
+Imagine someone changed the URL of your facebook page, that link in the footer would go nowhere.
+Do you think someone would notice?
+If noone notices, do you think it was important?

+## Orientation, computer science and a good sleep

+You will also gain something just as important.
+You can now have a way of reasoning about tests.
+In a PR, do you want to have a furioous

 The importance of this is, that you can now reason about what parts of your code you need to test.
 Avoiding too many tests, creating an appropriate testing pyramid and keeping your agility when moving your project forward are all side effects of this.
 You will also conform to principles of software architecture like the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) which allow you to move your project forward without exerting more effort than needed.